JoannaMacDev/JoannaMacDev.github.io/_posts/2017-04-23-Observers-Event-And-Closures.md

 }
 ```

-Notice the ClosureType associated type declaration, which will be replaced by an implementation of the Closure protocol.
+Notice the ClosureType associated type declaration, which will be replaced by a **closure enum** implementation of the Closure protocol.
 This is used as the first parameter to the Event<closureT, argsT> class and, in this example, we are using the PropertyChangedEventArgs type we discussed earlier, as the argsT replacement type.

 ### The Test Subject

-The test subject class is relatively unchanged, with only the parameter type to the Event being different.
+The test subject class is relatively unchanged, with only the parameter types to the Event being different.

 ```swift
 public class TestSubject : NotifyPropertyChanged